Skip to main content

 MEDIUM PREVALENCE

-With increasing globalization, wheat-based products like bread, flour, and noodles have become more common in the I-Kiribati diet, often replacing traditional starches.
+As imported food has become more common, wheat products like bread, flour, and noodles have worked their way into the I-Kiribati diet, often in place of traditional starches.

 COMMONLY FOUND IN: